 senate 07/24/2025 - 119th Congress

-We are working to overturn the U.S. Fish and Wildlife Service’s recent rule on barred owl management in Washington, Oregon, and California because Congress has formally disapproved it.
-This legislation aims to prevent that rule from taking effect.
+We are working to repeal the recent rule by the U.S. Fish and Wildlife Service on barred owl management in Washington, Oregon, and California, aiming to ensure that this policy does not take effect without proper congressional oversight.

 Congress.gov